mjavadf/DeMi/Documentation.md

 # 10. RDF assertion of metadata <a name="rdf"></a>
 For encoding metadata, we followed [Data Catalog Vocabulary (DCAT) - Version 2](https://www.w3.org/TR/vocab-dcat-2/).
-For validation of the files, we used [W3C RDF Validator](https://www.w3.org/RDF/Validator/).
+For validation, we used [W3C RDF Validator](https://www.w3.org/RDF/Validator/).

-You can find the file wtih encoding of all our original and mashed-up datasets here.
+You can find the file wtih encoding of all primary and mashed-up datasets here.

 # 11. Conclusions <a name="conclusions"></a>